 2. Playful Orange Hair

-If you’ve never experimented with a shockingly bold color in your life, your 70s may be the perfect time!
+If you’ve never experimented with a shockingly bold color in your life, your 70s may be a perfect time!
 This vibrant orange hue is super fun, especially on a rounded bob haircut, like this one.

 The hue of your orange should be largely dependent on your skin’s undertones.
 You always want to compliment your skin.
 Here, embrace the orange if you have golden skin with warm undertones.
 Skin that is too fair or sallow will turn this orange sour.